-IRA appropriates $3 billion to remain available through September 30, 2028 for the costs of direct loans under ATVM.
-In addition to amounts supported by currently appropriated credit subsidy, this $3 billion is estimated to provide for an additional ~$40 billion in loan authority for a total estimated available loan authority under ATVM of ~$55.1 billion.
-IRA also sets aside amounts for administrative expenses to help carry out the program, including monitoring and originating new loans and monitoring the growing portfolio.
+IRA appropriates $3 billion to remain available through September 30, 2028, for the costs of direct loans under ATVM.
+In addition to amounts supported by previously appropriated credit subsidy, this $3 billion is estimated to provide for an additional ~$40 billion in loan authority for a total estimated available loan authority under ATVM of ~$55.1 billion (as of August 2022).
+IRA also sets aside amounts for administrative expenses to help carry out the program, including originating new loans and monitoring the growing portfolio.

-New appropriations provided by IRA may be used by the Secretary to issue loans for a range of advanced technology vehicles and their components, including newly authorized uses from the Bipartisan Infrastructure Law, which to date had not been funded.
+New appropriations provided by IRA may be used by the Secretary to issue loans for a range of advanced technology vehicles and their components, including newly authorized uses from the BIL, which to date had not been funded.
 Expanded uses include medium- and heavy-duty vehicles, locomotives, maritime vessels including offshore wind vessels, aviation, and hyperloop.

-Finally, IRA increases the aggregate amount of loans available at any time under the Tribal Energy Finance Program (also known as the Tribal Energy Loan Guarantee Program (TELGP) from $2 billion to $20 billion.
-It also provides $75 million to remain available through September 30, 2028 to carry out TELGP under section 2602(c) of the Energy Policy Act of 1992.
+Finally, IRA increases the aggregate amount of loans available at any time under the Tribal Energy Finance Program (also known as the Tribal Energy Loan Guarantee Program or “TELGP”) from $2 billion to $20 billion.
+It also provides $75 million to remain available through September 30, 2028, to carry out TELGP under section 2602(c) of the Energy Policy Act of 1992.
 Notably, the IRA also makes permanent access for borrowers to apply for direct loans through the U.S. Treasury’s Federal Financing Bank (FFB) via TELGP as authorized under The Consolidated Appropriations Act 2022, Public Law No. 117-103.
-TELGP was originally established to provide partial guarantees of commercial or other qualified loans made for energy development to a federally recognized Indian tribe, Alaska Native Corporation, or tribal energy development organization.
+TELGP was originally established to provide partial guarantees of commercial or other qualified loans made for energy development to a federally recognized Indian Tribe, Alaska Native Corporation, or Tribal energy development organization.
 While partial loan guarantees remain available, access to direct loans through FFB obviates the need for a Tribal borrower to also secure a commercial debt partner, which is expected to facilitate Tribes’ utilization of the program for energy development investments.

 Other tax incentives in IRA are expected to position many clean energy technologies for deployment and spur investment in domestic supply chains.
 LPO will work with partners across the Department to identify opportunities for borrowers or potential borrowers to learn more about these programs.